awsdocs/amazon-pinpoint-developer-guide/doc-source/send-messages-sdk.md

 Use this example to send email by using the [AWS SDK for \.NET](https://aws.amazon.com/sdk-for-net/)\.
 This example assumes that you've already installed and configured the AWS SDK for \.NET\.
 For more information, see [Getting started with the AWS SDK for \.NET](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/net-dg-setup.html) in the *AWS SDK for \.NET Developer Guide*\.

-This example assumes that you're using a shared credentials file to specify the Access Key and Secret Access Key for an existing IAM user\.
+This example assumes that you're using a shared credentials file to specify the Access Key and Secret Access Key for an existing user\.
 For more information, see [Configuring AWS credentials](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/net-dg-config-creds.html) in the *AWS SDK for \.NET Developer Guide*\.

 This code example was tested using the AWS SDK for \.NET version 3\.3\.29\.13 and \.NET Core runtime version 2\.1\.2\.